thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 types into floating point specific operator variations which include a rounding mode.

+The implementation of this pass is called via \ref adjust_float_expressions(goto_modelt &) .
+Documentation of this pass can be found in \ref adjust_float_expressions.h

 _Predecessor passes are [goto_check_c] or [Transform Assertions Assumptions]._